Storyflow Logo

 Airtable logo

+Camp: Manual-Structured.
 Airtable handles personal CRM with relational tables (contacts, companies, interactions).
-For users who want spreadsheet-shaped CRM with views, Airtable is the focused tool.
+For users who want a spreadsheet-shaped CRM with multiple views, it is the flexible tool.

-Best for: Database-oriented users who want relational CRM.
-Not for: users who want auto-sync or dedicated CRM features.
+Best for: Database-oriented users who want a relational CRM with custom views.
+Not for: users who want auto-sync or dedicated CRM features out of the box.

-Verdict: Airtable is the right pick for database-oriented CRM users.
+Verdict: Airtable is the right pick for database-minded users who want to design their own CRM.

 11. Google Contacts with Tags (Best Free Plain Contact List)